 Flight: Several of Zit's foster fathers sexually abused him.

-GONE: This series has Orc, who's step father hammered a electric drill through a vein in his wrist, Bug, who was beaten pretty badly by his mum's boyfriend and apparently had to go to boarding school for "his own safety" and Dekka Talent, who was slapped twice across the face and disowned by her father because of her sexuality.
-A case could also be made for Diana Ladris, who was implied to be "perved on" by her mum's boyfriends when she was in the shower aged 12.
-But that's a entirely different form of abuse altogether.
+GONE: This series has Orc, whose stepfather hammered a electric drill through a vein in his wrist, Bug, who was beaten pretty badly by his mom's boyfriend and apparently had to go to boarding school for "his own safety" and Dekka Talent, who was slapped twice across the face and disowned by her father because of her sexuality.
+A case could also be made for Diana Ladris, who was implied to be "perved on" by her mom's boyfriends when she was in the shower at the age of twelve.

 Goodnight Mister Tom: In one of the most harrowing treatments of the subject in a children's book, Willie is regularly beaten and starved by his religious maniac mother.
 He is eventually found locked in a cupboard after a week's incarceration, cradling his dead baby sister.